-All such non-conforming material or parts are to be removed from the production area and held in a restricted access segregated area until an appropriate disposition is determined in accordance with EMAR 21A.126(b)(5).
+All such non-conforming material or parts are to be removed from the production area and held in a restricted access segregated area until an appropriate disposition is determined in accordance with EMAR 21.A.126(b)(5).

-GM 21A.126(b)(5) Production Inspection System - Engineering and manufacturing review procedure

-- a) The procedure is to permit to record the deviation, to present it to the Design holder under the provisions of EMAR 21A.122, and to record the results of the review and actions taken consequently as regards the part/product. - b) Any unintentional deviation from the manufacturing/inspection data is to be recorded and handled in accordance with EMAR 21 Section A Subpart D or E as changes to the approved design.
+GM 21.A.126(b)(5) Production Inspection System - Engineering and manufacturing review procedure a) The procedure is to permit to record the deviation, to present it to the Design holder under the provisions of EMAR 21.A.122, and to record the results of the review and actions taken consequently as regards the part/product.

-GM 21A.126(b)(6) Production Inspection System - Recording and record keeping a) Records within a production environment satisfy two purposes.
+GM 21.A.126(b)(6) Production Inspection System - Recording and record keeping a) Records within a production environment satisfy two purposes.
 Firstly, they are to, during the production process, ensure that products, parts, or appliances are in conformity with the controlling data throughout the manufacturing cycle.
 Secondly, certain records of milestone events are needed to subsequently provide objective evidence that all prescribed stages of the production process have been satisfactorily completed and that compliance with the applicable design data has been achieved.